Hopemen/lowermedia-sticky-js-menus/README.md

 <a href='http://lowermedia.net'>LowerMedia.Net</a>
+<a href='http://petelower.com'>Dev'd by Pete</a>

 More info:

-This plugin was design to work out of the box with any theme by adding a class to
+This plugin was designed to work out of the box with a large number of popular themes if not all
 #	the menu container and then manipulating the HTML tag w/ said class by way of JS
 #
 #